secretGeek/ok-ps/README.md

     deploy.ps1 # deploys the project
     commit_push.ps1 $arg[0] # commit with comment, rebase and push

 A `.ok` file acts as a neat place to document how a given project works.
 This is useful if you have many projects, or many people working on a project.
-It's such a little file; it's quick to write and easy to edit.
+It's such a little file; it's quick to write, follows a [specification](#language-specification) (still in draft) and easy to edit.

 But it's not just a document, it's executable.